 Varicoceles may cause damage to the testicles; they may not grow appropriately.
-This damage is progressive; it will often worsen over time.
-If an adolescent has a one-sided varicocele, the testis on that side may not develop as much as the other side and may be significantly smaller.
+This damage is progressive, it will often worsening over time.
+If an adolescent has a one-sided varicocele on the testis on that side may not develop as much as the other side and may be significantly smaller.
 This is a serious consideration because smaller testes generally produce significantly less sperm and testosterone than normal-sized testes.

 If the varicocele is repaired during adolescence, the testis may experience catch-up growth and normalize in size and testosterone production.
-Then his varicocele will have no permanent effects on him, in terms of testicular size, and sperm and testosterone production.
+Then the varicocele will have no permanent effects on testicular size or sperm and testosterone production.